Cozy Peach Kitchen

 White bowl filled with chili, sour cream, lime wedge and cheese shreds.

-I love chili almost more than any other kind of soup (is chili a soup?), which is why I already have a quinoa chili and chili cheese dip recipe on the blog.
+I love chili almost more than any other kind of soup (is chili a soup?), which is why I already have a quinoa chili, chili cream cheese dip, and slow cooker vegetarian chili recipe on the blog.

 This vegan three-bean chili is made with black beans, pinto beans, and kidney beans.
 The variety of beans adds a double punch of nutrition and flavor!